 Marni is a Dragonslayer looking for a mentor who can help her master her magical gifts, which allow her to manipulate Silver Dragon's Blood using crystal nodes as telekinetic receivers.
 The metal-like blood can harden or liquify as she wills it to.
-"Marni" (meaning "slayer" in Sanskrit) is a moniker she is given for her reputation as a hunter.
+"Marni" (meaning "slayer" in Sanskrit) is a moniker she is given for her huntress-like nature.

 Concept for a Mesopotamian priestess named Nanaya who has been granted a divine weapon by her alien deities- The Annunaki.